EYBlockchain/starlight/WRITEUP.md

 Restrictions on which states may be accessed:
 - `myMapping[msg.sender] = value;`

-In a `.zsol` contract, ownership of secret states is difficult to infer.
+In a `.zol` contract, ownership of secret states is difficult to infer.
 However, we need to figure out how, to work out which public key to put inside the commitment hiding the state's value.

 If we allow the caller to add any public key they wish, that might prevent an admin from being able to access some needed value.
 Meanwhile, if we fix a public key, then we lose transferability of ownership, and any resulting flexibility that the dev might have wanted.